 There is no nationwide advisory in effect for Barbados.
 Exercise normal security precautions.

-Traffic drives on the left.
-Roads are narrow and poorly lit.
+Roads are narrow and poorly lit in rural areas.
 Road signs are scarce.
 There are many pedestrians and cyclists, and few sidewalks.
 Roadside assistance is not widely available.
 Locating a phone booth in rural areas may be difficult.
 Seatbelt laws are strictly enforced.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

-Canadians must present a valid passport to visit Barbados, as well as proof of a valid return or onward ticket.
-Before you leave, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country’s entry rules.
-To avoid delays upon arrival, have complete details of your intended address available for immigration officials.
+Canadians must present a passport to visit Barbados, which must be valid for the duration of their stay.
+Before you leave Canada, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country’s entry rules.

-A departure tax is charged for travellers aged 2 years and up.
+A departure tax is charged for travellers aged two years and up.
 It is usually included in the airline ticket.

 Children and travel

 Children need special documentation to visit certain countries.
 See Children for more information.

 See Health to obtain information on this country’s vaccination requirements.